taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Zoomed out, bird's eye view of the Gemini Station receiving platform.
 Hundreds of new students, mostly Orbiters, stream out of the shuttle with their luggage, some in small groups of friends.

-We zoom in on Min, carrying a large e-syrup-fabric pack on her back, stuffed to the brim.
+We zoom in on Min, carrying a large eSyrup-fabric pack on her back, stuffed to the brim.

 We see a sign: *"DOCKING BAY DOORS 0800 - 0820"*